Lucky Lentil Soup

 freshly ground black pepper

 Warm oil in a large pot set over medium-high heat.
 Add onions and garlic; cook until soft and translucent, about 5 minutes.
 Add carrots and celery; cook until almost browned, about 15 minutes.
-Add tomatoes, stock, lentils, thyme, and bay leaf.
-Bring to a boil.
+Add tomatoes, and continue to cook until the tomatoes are almost jam like, about 10 minutes.
+Add the lentils, stock, thyme, and bay leaf.
+Cover and bring to a boil.
+Reduce heat to low and simmer until lentils are tender, about 35 to 45 minutes.
 Season with salt and pepper.
-Reduce heat to medium-low, cover, and simmer until lentils are tender, about 35 to 45 minutes.
-Check seasoning.
-Using a blender, purée a third of the soup.
-Serve drizzled with olive oil and garnished with thyme sprigs.
+Using an immersion blender, purée a third of the soup.
+Serve topped with fried slices of sausage and any of the sausage "oil" that has rendered.
 Yield: 6 to 8 servings.